 Your LLC’s Operating Agreement must have language that requires members to disclose the above information to the company and provide that members who fail to file the required information will reimburse the LLC for any fines it may suffer because of the failure to provide the information.
 Our Operating Agreements have this language.

-Hire Us to Prepare Your Custom Operating Agreement
+Hire Us to Prepare a Custom Arizona LLC Operating Agreement